-- Share your Christmas with as many friends and family members as possible.
+- Share your Christmas with friends and family members.
 It is much more energy efficient to cook one meal and heat one home rather than two, three or four.

 - Don’t buy things that will not get used, or will immediately get thrown away.

-- If you are looking at buying electrical equipment such as TVs, lamps and fridges as a gift, then consider the energy use across their life span.
-More efficient equipment can sometimes cost more up front, but will save money from energy bills in the long run.
+- If you are looking at buying electrical equipment consider the energy use across their life span.
+More efficient equipment can sometimes cost more up front but will save money from energy bills in the long run.

 - Unsurprisingly, gifts that don’t consume electricity, such as toys and books, tend to have a lower carbon footprint than those that do.

 - The vast majority of gifts inside Christmas crackers never last beyond the end of the meal.
 Consider getting crackers with just jokes and hats, and make sure to recycle the paper and cardboard afterwards.

 Is a real tree better than an artifical tree for the environment?
 That depends on the specific tree, and plans for reuse and ultimately disposal.
 The correct choice may depend on your circumstances.

 - An artificial tree used over multiple years (7-20 times depending on the weight and different materials in the tree) is better for the environment than buying a new, commercially grown tree every year.